stgm/course-site/README.md

 	bundle install
 	rake db:schema:load

+You can now claim the site by authenticating, and then load the initial content by specifiying a git repository URL that can be cloned.

-And clone the course contents into the `public/course` directory:
+Alternatively, you can clone the course contents yourself, into the `public/course` directory:

 	cd public
 	git clone <course-url> course